vtex/shoreline/rfcs/admin/colors.md

 # Summary

-Align our palette color nomenclature with the designers so that we can have a solid architecture.
+- Align our palette color nomenclature with the designers so that we can have a solid architecture.

-Today we have an inconsistent palette architecture, where Primary and Secondary colors nomenclature are mixed with the Feedback ones, and we also don't have the same values in the feedback colors.
+- Today we have an inconsistent palette architecture, where Primary and Secondary colors nomenclature are mixed with the Feedback ones, and we also don't have the same values in the feedback colors.

+- Create a way of generate the color spectrum from the base color.

 # Detailed design